-There are a lot of reasons why you might want the iGuardStove electric range automatic shut-off device.
+There are a lot of reasons why you might want one of these.
 When my mom was in the early stages of Alzheimer's, I went into her kitchen and noticed that she'd left the water running in the sink.
-I was thankful that it wasn't the stove.
+I was thankful that it wasn't the front burner.
 But that's when I started thinking about safety devices like this one.

 Easy-to-install for your plug-in electric range